auzgood/STIGSCAPWinTool/README.md

     Remove-STIGTool.ps1	This script just removes the the group policy folders and clear the security database.

 ## REQUIREMENTS:
- - To be compliant with latest STIGS, VM templates must be configured using UEFI, secureboot and virtualization (credguard) See screencaps in VM folder
+ - Moduels need to be downladed.
+Follow [README.md](Modules/README.md) instructions in modules folder
  - Stig Naming convertions is required for STIG Tools.
-Follow README instructions in GPO folder
+Follow [README.md](GPO/README.md)  instructions in GPO folder

 FOLDERS: